Learn how to improve conversion rates with an agile website redesign

 Once you’ve brainstormed a blueprint for your website, identify which pages or experiences are the most important to your business.
 These are the pages that successful conversions hinge on– think of these pages as the foundation of your buyer journey.
 Prioritize these pages and build them out first.

-It’s important to really dig deep into the content, design, and flow of these pages.
-If your content has an inconsistent tone, or if your design doesn’t visually prioritize the right information, or if connections between pages aren’t intuitive, visitors will leave your site abruptly with a subpar experience.
-Once your foundational pages are structurally sound, build out the adjacent support pages.
+It’s important to dig deep into these pages’ content, design, and flow.
+If your content has an inconsistent tone, your design doesn’t visually prioritize the right information, or the connections between pages aren’t intuitive, visitors will leave your site abruptly with a subpar experience.
+Build out the adjacent support pages once your foundational pages are structurally sound.

 Step 3: Test

 Nowadays, it’s easy to test what’s working in your conversion flow and what isn’t.
-Read our Introduction to Agile Site Redesign to see some of the analytical tools we use to boost SEO, hone design decisions, and fix breakdowns in driving conversions for our clients.
+Read our Introduction to Agile Site Redesign to see some of the analytical tools we use to boost SEO, hone design decisions, and fix breakdowns in driving client conversions.

 Using analytical tools, like Google Analytics and Hubspot to track conversions and development means that your business can fine-tune its strategies precisely and incrementally.
 You get immediate feedback on whether a conversion flow is actually producing the results you had planned for, or if the process needs to be revisited.